 It wasn't too long ago that Plex showed off its new Live TV feature, which you can read about here.
 That was just a beta, with a limited number of supported platforms (Android TV, iOS, and Plex web).
 However, that feature is growing up and ready for prime time, coming with full Android support, too.
 Read More

 Hulu may not be as big of a name in the industry as it once was, but its subscriber count is still in the octuples.
 It's also still working on new features, such as an updated user interface and Live TV beta that hit Android, iOS, Apple TV, Xbox One, and Chromecast two months ago.
 Now, those two things have hit the Amazon Fire TV and Fire TV Stick.
 Read More

 When YouTube TV was announced a few months ago, it was off to a slow start and limited to a few markets.
 Our very own Ryan had to do some tomfoolery to get it to work in his hometown so he could write up his thoughts.
 In the beginning, this initiative was available only to customers in New York, Los Angeles, Chicago, Philadelphia, and the San Francisco Bay Area.
-But as part of a slew of new announcements, YouTube has stated that the live TV service is expanding to ten more markets.
 Read More

 Video streaming app Hulu has recently made great strides in its attempts to catch up with other similar services like Netflix.
 In the last few months, it's added profiles to support individual watch histories and introduced Google Home integration.
 It's also got live TV now, and you can read our thoughts about that in our recent review.
 No streaming service would be complete without quality shows and movies, and with that in mind, Hulu has now added HBO and Cinemax to its burgeoning list of content partners.
 Read More